thamak/TSLearning/README.md

 - Launch the server

   ```
-   F5 on VS2015 or Run task default
+   Run task "default" or F5 on Visual Studio 2015
   ```